sdsu-its/api-ms-mon/authentication.md

 ```

 {% common %}
-If successful (**200**), the user object corresponding to the username and password pair that were submitted is returned.
+If successful a `SEE_OTHER` redirect (**303**) is returned, directing the user to the index page. , the user object corresponding to the username and password pair that were submitted is returned.

 ```json
 {